cubos/sdkgen/language.md

   Note: when creating multiple things with the same name, you will need to use `@name` to create a unique name for them (used in server code).

-- `@name`: Specifies a name for this class or operation.
+- `@name`: Specifies a name for this type or operation.
 This is only necessary if you have multiple things with the same name in the code.

   Example: